threelegs/newrelic-plugins/README.md

     # Edit config/newrelic.properties and paste in your license key

 ### Configure your Plugin properties
 Linux example:

     $ cp config/template_application.conf config/application.conf
     # Edit config/application.conf

+To use the Remote JMX plugin, follow these guidelines when configuring application.conf:
+* If you wish to create your own dashboards, please change the "pluginname" to anything you would like that is unique.
+The plugin will then report with the classname you define here.
+* The host, port and instance name are required for each instance.
+* Wildcards ARE permissable in an Object Name, for example: "java.lang:type=GarbageCollector,name=*"
+* Multiple Attributes ARE permissable under an Object Name, for example: ["CollectionCount", "CollectionTime"]
+* If polling a single Attribute in an Object Name, you will still need to put it inside of '[' and ']', like so: ["CollectionCount"]
+* "type" is optional.
+If used, all of the attributes in that ObjectName definition will be typed with what you define here.
+* If "type" is not used, the default "value" will be used for the attribute values in that Object Name.

 ## Running the agent
 To run the plugin in from the command line: